telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 ### Bypassing the Proxy

-The **Bypass** option allows you to quickly add domains that the Fiddler Everywhere proxy will explicitly bypass.
-To add a domain to the bypass list:
+The **Bypass** option lets you quickly add domains or specific URLs that the Fiddler Everywhere proxy will explicitly bypass.
+To add an endpoint to the bypass list:

 1. Select the desired session entry.

-1. Right-click to open the context menu
+1. Right-click to open the context menu.
+Then choose one of the following bypass options:

-1. Select **Bypass > Add <domain-name> to the bypass list**.
+ - Select **Bypass > Add <domain-name> to the bypass list** to add a domain and its subdomains to the bypass list.
+Adds a wildcard entry in the form ***.domain.xxx**.

+ - Select **Bypass > Add <host-URL-address> to the bypass list** to add a specific URL to the bypass list.
+Adds the host URL address.

 Consider the following rules when bypassing a domain:

-- All domains added through **Bypass** option are part of the operating system bypass list until the [Fiddler Everywhere proxy captures system traffic]({%slug capture-traffic-get-started%}#system-capturing).
+- All endpoints added through **Bypass** option are part of the operating system bypass list until the [Fiddler Everywhere proxy captures system traffic]({%slug capture-traffic-get-started%}#system-capturing).
-- All domains added through **Bypass** option will be explicitly bypassed when the [Fiddler Everywhere proxy uses preconfigured browser capturing]({%slug capture-traffic-get-started%}#preconfigured-browser-capturing).
+- All endpoints added through **Bypass** option will be explicitly bypassed when the [Fiddler Everywhere proxy uses preconfigured browser capturing]({%slug capture-traffic-get-started%}#preconfigured-browser-capturing).
-- You can remove an added domain from the bypass list through [**Bypass Fiddler for URLs that starts with**]({%slug connections-submenu%}).
+- You can remove added endpoints from the bypass list through [**Bypass Fiddler for URLs that starts with**]({%slug connections-submenu%}).
-- You can manually add more domains to the bypass list through [**Bypass Fiddler for URLs that starts with**]({%slug connections-submenu%}).
+- You can manually add more endpoints to the bypass list through [**Bypass Fiddler for URLs that starts with**]({%slug connections-submenu%}) or through the **Live Traffic** context menu.
 - Toggling off the [Fiddler Everywhere system capturing]({%slug capture-traffic-get-started%}#system-capturing) removes Fiddler Everywhere as a system proxy and effectively clears the operating system bypass list set by Fiddler Everywhere.
-Note that Fiddler Everywhere bypass list ([**Bypass Fiddler for URLs that starts with**]({%slug connections-submenu%})) will remain unchanged and applicable for [preconfigured browser capturing]({%slug capture-traffic-get-started%}#preconfigured-browser-capturing).
+Note that the Fiddler Everywhere bypass list ([**Bypass Fiddler for URLs that starts with**]({%slug connections-submenu%})) will remain unchanged and applicable for [preconfigured browser capturing]({%slug capture-traffic-get-started%}#preconfigured-browser-capturing).
 - Closing the Fiddler Everywhere application resets the system proxy and effectively clears the operating system bypass list set by Fiddler Everywhere.
-Note that Fiddler Everywhere bypass list ([**Bypass Fiddler for URLs that starts with**]({%slug connections-submenu%})) will remain unchanged and applicable for [preconfigured browser capturing]({%slug capture-traffic-get-started%}#preconfigured-browser-capturing).
+Note that the Fiddler Everywhere bypass list ([**Bypass Fiddler for URLs that starts with**]({%slug connections-submenu%})) will remain unchanged and applicable for [preconfigured browser capturing]({%slug capture-traffic-get-started%}#preconfigured-browser-capturing).
-- The **Bypass** option is inactive and not applicable for [HTTP CONNECT tunnels](https://textslashplain.com/2015/11/19/understanding-connect-tunnels/), and localhost addresses (e.g., localhost, 127.0.01, ::1).
+- The **Bypass** option is inactive and not applicable for [HTTP CONNECT tunnels](https://textslashplain.com/2015/11/19/understanding-connect-tunnels/), and localhost addresses (e.g., localhost, 127.0.0.1, ::1).